wevote/WebApp/docs/working/SECURE_CERTIFICATE.md

 configuring Twitter) to support sign in from `https://localhost:3000/`

-I used a FreeCodeCamp.org article (link below) that describes how to install a locally signed secure certificate on your my Mac (it actually took me about 20 minutes).
+I used a FreeCodeCamp.org article (link below) that describes how to install a locally signed secure certificate on the Mac (it actually took me about 20 minutes).
 Notes:

-- I created a "LocalSecureCertificates" folder, and ran the instructions in that folder.
+- I created a "/Users/<YOUR NAME HERE>/LocalSecureCertificates" folder, and ran the instructions in that folder.
+- In "Step 2: Trust the root SSL certificate" of the article, when it says "Open Keychain Access on your Mac", you can find "Keychain Access" in your "Applications/Utilities" folder.
+- In "Step 2: Domain SSL certificate" of the article, you will need to create two files in your "LocalSecureCertificates" folder, called `server.csr.cnf` (file 1) and `v3.ext` (file 2).
+Place the contents described in the article for each file, into each file.
 - When all done, I copied these two files into these locations:

 ```(WebAppEnv) $ cp /Users/<YOUR NAME HERE>/LocalSecureCertificates/server.crt /Users/<YOUR NAME HERE>/MyProjects/WebApp/src/cert```